artem-nemudryi/artem-nemudryi.github.io/index.md

 # Welcome to the Nemudryi lab

-Nemudryi lab will open doors in September of 2024 in the [Department of Biochemistry & Molecular Biology](https://biochem.med.ufl.edu) at the [UF College of Medicine](https://med.ufl.edu).
+Nemudryi lab has opened doors in September of 2024 in the [Department of Biochemistry & Molecular Biology](https://biochem.med.ufl.edu) at the [UF College of Medicine](https://med.ufl.edu).

 **We are growing!
 If you are interested in joining the lab, [get in touch](join)!**